-A new exhibition, opening at the British Motor Museum on 20th July, aims to uncover the stories behind the motor industry and the people who worked and lived around it.
+A new exhibition, which has opened at the British Motor Museum, aims to uncover the stories behind the motor industry and the people who worked and lived around it.

 The museum in Gaydon, Warwickshire, has said that it wants Factor Us In, a project which has taken two-years to complete, to encourage people to engage with the history of an industry that has dominated the West Midlands for more than century.